JagerOtter801/TerraOffRoad/README.md

 cd ios && pod install && cd ..
 ```

-###IMPORTANT!!!
+# Google Maps API Setup
 This application requires you have your own Google Maps API key.
-You can get it for Free(But note: you have to set your limits so you dont pay api charges)
+You can get it for Free(But note: you have to set your limits so you dont pay api charges).
+Follow this Setup:
-# Google Maps API Setup

-This app requires a Google Maps API key to function properly.
-Follow these steps to set it up:

 ## Getting Your Google Maps API Key